ui5-community/wdi5/docs/contributing.md

 ### asObject

 Every call of an UI5 method, which is under the hood execued via `executeConrolMehtod`, which retuns an object aka. as type `clientSide_ui5Response` contains an uuid as reference to the object saved in the browser at `window.wdi5.objectMap`.
-This object can be used laster again by calling `browser.asObject(uuid)`.
+This object can be used later again by calling `browser.asObject(uuid)`.

 ### Logger